pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 the notice of the concerned authorities as well as keep the public informed of the frequency of the issues every fortnight.

-This can be summarised in 3 points:
+This can be summarised in 2 points:
 * Identifying issues among thousands of tweets.
 * Segregate and publicise the problems based on their type.
-* Update the public about the frequency of these problems.

-This is a completely volunteer-at-will-based project where a person brings the problems to notice by their own choice.

 ## Steps :